apache/parquet-format/VariantShredding.md

 A field's `value` and `typed_value` are set to null (missing) to indicate that the field does not exist in the variant.
 To encode a field that is present with a null value, the `value` must contain a Variant null: basic type 0 (primitive) and physical type 0 (null).

+When both `value` and `typed_value` for a field are non-null, engines should fail.
+If engines choose to read in such cases, then the `typed_value` column must be used.
+Readers may always assume that data is written correctly and that only `value` or `typed_value` is defined.
+As a result, reads when both `value` and `typed_value` are defined may be inconsistent with optimized reads that require only one of the columns.

 The table below shows how the series of objects in the first column would be stored: